binaryphile/dctk/README.md

 # dctk: organize your programs with *[Dawson's Creek Trapper Keeper Ultra Keeper Futura S 2000]*

+dctk helps you set up your own command or commands, which use separate scripts as subcommands.
+Such commands work much like `git` or `rbenv`.

+Subcommands are scripts or programs, independent of one another and dealing with individual concerns.

-dctk is a basis for setting up your own shell programs to use subcommands, much like `git` or `rbenv`.
-Subcommands are scripts or programs which are collected into your own personal command (we'll call it a trapper-keeper, to keep the joke going), which is a way to organize a large amount of functionality into a single command while preserving the virtues of small, independent scripts dedicated to individual concerns.
+Think of it as a way to organize a large amount of functionality into a single command, a sort of trapper-keeper, to keep the joke going.

 # examples